abhishekori/cowinapp-filter-chrome-extention/README.md

-# Cowinapp filter chrome extention
+# Cowinapp filter chrome extension

 CowinApp Filter is a Chrome extension which helps users to quickly find the vaccine appointments in CoWin app by filtering by Age